NickMendes/ecomm/README.md

     This Factor says your codebase needs to be versionated and have an one-to-one correlation between the codebase and the app.

-    - This application is using the fist factor once it's on a controled git repository and
+    - This application is using the fist factor once it's on a controled git repository.

 1. [x] **Dependencies**